makrai/notes/yang1810-GEM-param-free-sentence-embed-orth-basis-EMNLP.md

 ### 2.4.2 Uniqueness Score

-* we select different principal vectors of X c for each sentence, as different
+* we select different principal vectors of X c for each sentence
 * the princ comps are re-ranked in descending order of their correlation with sentence matrix S
 * Next, the top h principal vectors are selected
 * corpus-wise uniqueness score: `α u = exp (−|σ d o* (q i T D)|_2  / h)`